rochelleterman/PS239T/Install.md

 #### Windows

 Install Git for Windows by downloading and running the [installer](http://msysgit.github.io/).
 This will provide you with both Git and Bash in the Git Bash program.

+After the installer does its thing, it leaves the window open, so that you can play with the "Git Bash".

+Chances are that you want to have an easy way to restart that Git Bash.
+You can install shortcuts in the start menu, on the desktop or in the QuickStart bar by calling the script /share/msysGit/add-shortcut.tcl (call it without parameters to see a short help text).

 #### Mac OS X